Vitamin D Facts and Deficiency Data:

 DNA repair and metabolic processes

-One well-done clinical study involved healthy volunteers taking only 2,000 IUs of vitamin D per day for a few months.
-It turns out that they “upregulated” (basically; improved) over 275 different genes that control up to 80 different metabolic processes.
-These processes included things like improving DNA repair to prevent cancer, decrease oxidative stress, boost the immune system, and much more.
+One comprehensive clinical study involved healthy volunteers taking only 2,000 IUs of vitamin D per day for a few months.
+It turns out that they “up-regulated” (improved) over 275 different genes that control up to 80 different metabolic processes.
+These processes included improving DNA repair to prevent cancer, decreasing oxidative stress, boosting the immune system, and much more.

 Infections, including influenza

 Vitamin D also helps you fight infections of all sorts.
-A study done in Japan showed that children taking 1,200 units of vitamin D per day during the winter time reduced their risk of getting influenza A infection by about 40 percent.
+A study in Japan showed children taking 1,200 units of vitamin D per day during the winter time reduced their risk of getting influenza-A-infection by about 40 percent.

 we have definitive evidence that you need Vitamin D for cancer prevention.

-The main author of this article says that increasing 25(OH)D concentrations to a minimum of 40 ng/ml in the general population would likely and significantly reduce cancer rates and subsequent mortality.
-This study confirms that reduced cancer risk is measurable at 40 ng/ml, while additional benefits are seen at higher levels, demonstrating an inverse relationship between vitamin D OH levels and risk of cancer.
+The main author suggests increasing 25(OH)D concentrations to a minimum of 40 ng/ml in the general population would likely and significantly reduce cancer rates and subsequent mortality.
+This study confirms a reduction in cancer risk is measurable at 40 ng/ml, while additional benefits are notable at higher levels.
+This demonstrates an inverse relationship between vitamin D OH levels and risk of cancer.
 Subsequent studies put an optimal level of di-hydroxy vitamin D3 between 65 and 70 ng/ml for all symptoms and diseases.

 What do you need?

 To achieve a level of (minimum) 50 ng/ml to (ideal) 65-70 ng/ml which is the recommendation of A4M you need 4000-6000 IU/day.
-That is 50-60 IU’s per pound of body weight- roughly.
-If you’re obese, you need two to three times more vitamin D. Best is to measure.
-It’s important to remember that if you’re taking vitamin D supplements, you also need to take vitamin K. The role of vitamin K is to transport calcium into the proper areas in your body, such as your bones and teeth.
+That is roughly 50-60 IU’s per pound of body weight.
+If you’re obese, you need 2-3x more vitamin D. If you’re taking vitamin D supplements, you also need vitamin K. The role of vitamin K is to transport calcium into the proper areas in your body, such as your bones and teeth.
 It also helps remove calcium from areas where it shouldn’t be, such as your arteries.
 Vitamin K deficiency is actually what produces the symptoms of vitamin D toxicity.
 You need a 10:1 D to K ratio in your vitamin D supplement.